PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

 # Mask R-CNN for Bottle Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of bottle in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.
-Code customised and coco weights adapted from Matterport, Mask R-CNN-{\url{https://github.com/matterport/Mask_RCNN}} for bottle segmentation training.
+The custom dataset images of bottles collected from the internet.
+The coco weights and code customised and adapted from Matterport, Mask R-CNN-{\url{https://github.com/matterport/Mask_RCNN}} for bottle segmentation training.

 The repository includes:
 * Source code of Mask R-CNN built on FPN and ResNet101.